 No. Even with parental consent, we never tattoo anyone under the age of 18.

 No. We are strictly a tattoo shop.
-We sell tattoo aftercare products and artist designed t-shirts as well.

 Follow the above steps 3-5 times daily until tattoo is completely healed: approximately 7-14 days.

 During the first few days, your tattoo will weep plasma.
 It is important to properly clean your tattoo during this time to avoid forming a scab.
 After approximately 3-5 days, your tattoo will begin to peel and flake.
 Do not scratch or pick at it.
 It is important to keep your tattoo clean and dry as it heals.